Indonesia approves China's Sinovac vaccine as infections surge | Health

 To start, only three million doses of CoronaVac will be available in Indonesia.
 Some 1.2 million doses have been dispatched to 34 provinces, which span an area wider than the continental United States.
 15-MONTH CAMPAIGN

+She said over 500 medical workers have died.
+Sinovac has been overseeing late-stage clinical trials in Indonesia along with local state-owned drugmaker Bio Farma.

 Some 1.3 million frontline workers are due to be among the first to receive the vaccines.
-But as it seeks to revive its economy, Indonesia then plans to prioritise younger workers rather than the vulnerable eldely as in many countries.
+But as it seeks to revive its economy, Indonesia then plans to prioritise younger workers rather than the vulnerable elderly as many countries have done.
 In a possible boost for acceptance in the world's largest Muslim majority nation, the vaccine was declared "holy and halal" last week by the Indonesian Ulema Council.

 A recent survey by the group found 69% were uncertain about getting vaccinated.
 Based on traditional vaccine technology that uses inactivated coronavirus, CoronaVac can be stored at normal fridge temperatures of 2-8 degrees Celsius (36°-46°F) and may remain stable for up to three years.